dlystra/openshift-networking-examples/Kubernetes NMState Operator - Ethernet - Static IP/README.md

-# Kubernetes NMState Operator - Ethernet - Static
+# Kubernetes NMState Operator - Ethernet - Static IP

 This is an example of adding an addition NIC to an existing OpenShift deployment using the Kubernetes NMState Operator.
 A common use case for this configuration would be enabling OpenShift to access an isolated network that cannot be routed to via the primary NIC.